hantingxie/gamesparks-docs-v2/MARKDOWN/Getting Started/Creating a Game/ActionScript Setup.md

 ![l](img/AS/3.png)

-*4.* Make sure you add the *.SWC* file to the library by right-clicking it and selecting the '*Add to library'* option.
+*4.* Make sure you add the *.SWC* file to the library by right-clicking it and selecting the '*Add To Library'* option.
 This allows you to use the GameSparks library for your game:

 ![l](img/AS/4.png)